Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Discussion

 \section{Discussion}

-This study presents a CGAN model that converts IR data and sunlight direction parameters into AI-generated reflectance.
-Our model validation demonstrates that the AI-generated reflectance simulates VIS reflectance accurately.
-Therefore, the CGAN model could significantly contribute to nighttime TC monitoring when VIS images are unavailable.
+This study presents a CGAN model that converts IR data, direction parameters of the sun and the satellite, and land basemap into highly accurate AI-generated VIS reflectance.
+As a result, the CGAN model significantly enhances nighttime TC monitoring when VIS images are unavailable.
 Currently, we provide real-time AI-generated images of TCs to the public (https://ai-vis.dapiya.top).
+The complete source code and datasets used in this study are publicly available at our GitHub repository (https://github.com/Dapiya/AI-VIS).

 Among all established DL approaches to simulate nighttime visible imagery, our model achieves the best statistical results for daytime model validation.
-We yielded the highest SSIM value of 0.885, the highest PSNR value of 28.3, the lowest RMSE value of 0.0428, and the highest CC value of 0.984.
-The excellent model performance could be attributed to various aspects of our model design.
-First, we select appropriate IR bands by examining their spectral characteristics instead of using their correlation coefficient with VIS reflectance; Second, we adopt the SSIM loss instead of the L1 loss in the CGAN model which encourages the simulation of high-frequency information such as lights and shades on the cloud top; Third, instead using images at the same time of each day, we include solar zenith angles and solar azimuths in our input datasets.
-This enables us to include far more image pairs in the training set, which significantly improves the model generalization from the training set to the validation set.
+We yielded the highest SSIM of 0.923, the highest PSNR of 31.4, the lowest RMSE of 0.0299, the highest CC of 0.991, and the smallest Bias of 0.0003.
+The excellent model performance can be attributed to various aspects of our model design.
+First, we adopted the SSIM loss instead of the L1 loss in the CGAN model which encourages the simulation of high-frequency information such as lights and shades on the cloud top; Second, we selected appropriate IR bands by examining their spectral characteristics instead of using their correlation coefficient with VIS reflectance; Third, we adopted 4 direction parameters (solar zenith angle, solar azimuth angle, satellite zenith angle, and satellite azimuth angle) and a land basemap as extra channels in the input datasets.
+The solar zenith angle and the solar azimuth angle contribute to the accurate simulation of lights and shades of the clouds.
+Additionally, instead of using images at the same time each day, the solar zenith angle and the solar azimuth angle enable us to include far more image pairs in the training set, significantly improving the generalization from the training set to the validation set.
+The satellite zenith angle, the satellite azimuth angle, and the land basemap also provide crucial information for the simulation of VIS images, enabling better simulations for the edge of full-disk observation, glare-affected areas, and land areas.

+The cross-satellite nighttime model validation using VIIRS DNB data demonstrates the successful generalization of our model from daytime to nighttime.
+Despite being slightly affected by the parallax, the statistical results are outstanding compared to other existing models.
+Therefore, our model can be readily applied to nighttime IR observations and provide real-time nighttime monitoring of the earth.